Canes set to test Rebels in Super Rugby

-The progress made by paces-etting Melbourne Rebels is about to get its biggest test yet when they become the first Australian side to face New Zealand opposition this year.
+The progress made by the pace-setting Melbourne Rebels is about to get its biggest test yet when they become the first Australian side to face New Zealand opposition this year.

 Kiwi teams have won the past 31 trans-Tasman Super Rugby clashes including a 26-0 sweep last year, while it's been 22 months since a New Zealand provincial side lost a trans-Tasman battle.